delving/schemaleon/docs/storage.md

 ## Generated Identifiers

 Any entity introduced by users to the Schemaleon system via the interface, they are assigned identifiers which are generated in order to ensure uniqueness.
-Each identifier generated is prefixed with **"S10-"** which stands for "Schemalion" in the tradition where "i18n" means "internationalization".
+Each identifier generated is prefixed with **"S10-"** which stands for "Schemaleon" in the tradition where "i18n" means "internationalization".

 The different parts of the identifier are separated by dashes, and they all look like the following: